Top 5 Office Exercises

 Do you have trouble with neck and back stiffness and tingling sensation down to your fingers?
 Or, frequent neck and back stiffness from prolonged sitting in front of computer and tingling sensation at your fingers from prolonged typing.

 The following office exercises are a great way to prevent these symptoms from happening.
 These exercises involve stretching of neck, back and wrist keeping your body from becoming stiff.
 These exercises can also be done; all while moving within the comfort of your office chair.

 1. Wrist Stretch

-Extend arm in front, palm up and grab the fingers with other hand.
+Extend arm in front, palm up and grab the fingers with the other hand.
 Gently pull the fingers towards you to stretch the forearm, holding for 20-30 seconds.
 Repeat on the other side.

 2. Wrist & Forearm Movement